-- One or more officers of the corporation present at a meeting of the 1 (2) 2 board of directors may be deemed to be directors for the meeting, in 3 order of rank and within the same rank in order of seniority, as 4 necessary to achieve a quorum.
-5 Corporate action taken in good faith during an emergency under this section 6 to further the ordinary business affairs of the corporation binds the corporation and the 7 fact that said action is taken by special procedures may not be used to impose liability 8 on a corporate director, officer, employee, or agent.
-9 An emergency exists for purposes of this section if a quorum of the 10 corporation's directors cannot readily be assembled because of some catastrophic event. "§ 55-3-04.
-Ultra vires.
-11 12 Except as provided in subsection (b), the validity of corporate action may not (a) 13 be challenged on the ground that the corporation lacks or lacked power to act.
-14 A corporation's power to act may be challenged: 15 (1) In a proceeding by a shareholder against the corporation to enjoin the 16 act: 17 (2) In a proceeding by the corporation, directly, derivatively, or through a 18 receiver, trustee, or other legal representative, against an incumbent or 19 former director, officer, employee, or agent of the corporation; or 20 In a proceeding by the Attorney General under G.S.
-55-14-30.
-(3) 21 In a shareholder's proceeding under subsection (b)(1) to enjoin an unauthorized corporate act, the court may enjoin or set aside the act, if equitable and if 22 23 all affected persons are parties to the proceeding, and may award damages for loss 24 (other than anticipated profits) suffered by the corporation or another party because of 25 enjoining the unauthorized act. "§ 55-3-05.
+- (a) In anticipation of or during an emergency defined in subsection (d), the board of directors of a corporation may: - (1) Modify lines of succession to accommodate the incapacity of any director, officer, employee, or agent; and - (2) Relocate the principal office, designate alternative principal offices or regional offices, or authorize the officers to do so. - (b) During an emergency defined in subsection (d), unless emergency bylaws provide otherwise: - (1) Notice of a meeting of the board of directors need be given only to those directors whom it is practicable to reach and may be given in any practicable manner, including by publication and radio; and - One or more officers of the corporation present at a meeting of the board of directors may be deemed to be directors for the meeting, in order of rank and within the same rank in order of seniority, as necessary to achieve a quorum. - (c) Corporate action taken in good faith during an emergency under this section to further the ordinary business affairs of the corporation binds the corporation and the fact that said action is taken by special procedures may not be used to impose liability on a corporate director, officer, employee, or agent. - (d) An emergency exists for purposes of this section if a quorum of the corporation's directors cannot readily be assembled because of some catastrophic event. "§ 55-3-04.
+Ultra vires. - (a) Except as provided in subsection (b), the validity of corporate action may not be challenged on the ground that the corporation lacks or lacked power to act. - (b) A corporation's power to act may be challenged: - (1) In a proceeding by a shareholder against the corporation to enjoin the act; - (2) In a proceeding by the corporation, directly, derivatively, or through a receiver, trustee, or other legal representative, against an incumbent or former director, officer, employee, or agent of the corporation; or - (3) In a proceeding by the Attorney General under G.S.
+55-14-30. - (c) In a shareholder's proceeding under subsection (b)(1) to enjoin an unauthorized corporate act, the court may enjoin or set aside the act, if equitable and if all affected persons are parties to the proceeding, and may award damages for loss (other than anticipated profits) suffered by the corporation or another party because of enjoining the unauthorized act. - "§ 55-3-05.
 Exercise of corporate franchises not granted.

-26 27 The Attorney General may upon his own information or upon complaint of a private party bring an action in the name of the State to restrain any person from exercising 28 29 corporate franchises not granted.
-30 "ARTICLE 4.
-31 "NAME.
-32 "§ 55-4-01.
-Corporate Name.
-33 (a) a corporate name: 34 - (1) Must contain the word 'corporation', 'incorporated', 'company', or 'limited', or the abbreviation 'corp.', 'inc.', 'co.', or 'ltd.'; and - (2) May not contain language stating or implying that the corporation is organized for a purpose other than that permitted by G.S.
-55-3-01 and its articles of incorporation. - (b) Except as authorized by subsection (c), a corporate name must be distinguishable upon the records of the Secretary of State from: - (1) The corporate name of a corporation incorporated or authorized to transact business in this State; - (2) A corporate name reserved or registered under G.S.
-55-4-02 or G.S.
-55-4-03;
+The Attorney General may upon his own information or upon complaint of a private party bring an action in the name of the State to restrain any person from exercising corporate franchises not granted.

+"ARTICLE 4.
+"NAME.

+"§ 55-4-01.
+Corporate name.